WIC program: Food package

 Participants of WIC receive checks, vouchers, or electronic cards to purchase food at participating retail markets each month to supplement their diets.
 The program food package is designed to address the specific needs of low-income pregnant, breastfeeding, and postpartum non-breastfeeding women; infants; and children up to five years of age who are nutritionally at risk.

 The food purchased with WIC vouchers must be on the approved list of approved foods.
 Up until 2005, the list of approved foods was meant to help supplement participant's diets to contain the following priority nutrients: protein, calcium, iron, and vitamins A and C. The literature stated that from the initiation of WIC in 1972 until 2005, the monthly food packages provided by WIC remained largely unchanged despite advances in nutrition knowledge, changes in dietary patterns, increased cultural diversity among WIC participants, and a nationwide epidemic of obesity.

 Nationwide data showed that WIC participants had inadequate intake of vitamin E, magnesium, calcium, potassium, and fiber while using the original food packages.
-Participants also had an excessive intake of saturated fats, sodium, zinc, and preformed vitamin A. Despite the huge expenditures each month to supplement millions of diets in the country, the program was not delivering the necessary nutrients to this important population made up of women, infants, and children during the most critical time in their lives, drastically affecting future health.
+Participants also had an excessive intake of saturated fats, sodium, zinc, and preformed vitamin A.

 In response to the lack of intended program outcomes, the U.S. Department of Agriculture's Food and Nutrition Service assigned the Institute of Medicine's Committee to assess the effectiveness of the food package content.
 As part of the evaluation, they were to determine the special dietary needs of each subgroup of the WIC participants.
 This included prioritizing the targeted nutrient intake and offering recommendations for specific changes to the WIC food packages.
 To do this, the committee was charged with making recommendations that were "culturally suitable, non-burdensome to administration, efficient for nationwide distribution and vendor checkout, and cost-neutral."
 These recommendations were implemented in the form of supplemental foods that would counteract the deficiencies and excesses of the WIC food package within the bounds of cost and cultural requirements.